Ramotion/android-ui-animation-components-and-libraries/README.md

 ## Licence

-All the swift libraries released under the MIT license.
+All the Android libraries released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 ## Follow us for the latest updates<br>